roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

  "Yes!"
 She was already begging for it, her eyes gazing down my body to my stiff penis, right against her cunt.
 "Fuck me!"

  I was repositioning my knees, to get better leverage, and her youthful anticipation was making me snicker.
 "Damn, you little slut, you really need it don't you?"
-Report_Story #3